FAQs

 Venture Capital & Emerging Companies (UAE)

-This section focuses on corporate transactional work within the venture capital space, including investments, acquisitions and sales, as well as corporate governance matters.
+This section focuses on corporate transactional work within the venture capital space, including funding rounds, investments, acquisitions and sales, as well as corporate governance matters.
 Lawyers and departments will typically be active on behalf of funds, investors, venture capital firms and financial institutions.
 Fund formation matters should not be submitted here, but instead included on the submission for Middle East-Wide Investment Funds.

 Can’t find what you’re looking for?